MailOnline/videojs-vast-vpaid/README.md

   This plugin allows videojs to monetise its videos.
 To do so, it implements the [VAST](https://www.google.es/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CCIQFjAA&url=http%3A%2F%2Fwww.iab.net%2Fmedia%2Ffile%2FVASTv3.0.pdf&ei=pLJtVY-4Ocb0UNrBg6AH&usg=AFQjCNGKWI6H1OgqsxcWN9aNUurhZfg5uQ&sig2=l3MNKUx4yXYcBz33StyH3w&bvm=bv.94911696,d.d24) and [VPAID](http://www.iab.net/media/file/VPAID_2.0_Final_04-10-2012.pdf) specifications from IAB.

-  Currently we only support VAST and VPAID (flash) preroll ads.
+  Currently we support VAST and VPAID Flash preroll ads.
-  We are working to support  VPAID (html5) preroll ads, and will ad more VAST ad types as we need them.
+  We are working to support VPAID HTML5 preroll ads, and we will add more VAST ad types as we need them.

   It is important to notice that **this plugin is still in beta** and we have not yet released a stable version.

   You can find a demo of the plugin working together with video.js  [here](http://mailonline.github.io/videojs-vast-plugin)

-### Integration with video.js###
+## Integration with video.js##
   To integrate the plugin with videoJs you need to:

   1.- Add the videoJs to your page script and stylesheed to your page after you have added video js